AdrianSkar/markdown/fcc_guide.md

 ---
-title: Comparison with the strict inequality operator
+title: Comparison with the greater than operator (>)
 ---
-## Comparison with the strict inequality operator
+## Comparison with the greater than operator (>)

 ### Problem explanation:
-· _Add the `strict inequality operator` to the `if` statement so the function will return "Not Equal" when `val` is not strictly equal to `17`._
+· _Add the `greater than` operator to the indicated lines so that the return statements make sense.._

 #### Hint 1
 The strict inequality operator (`!==`) will return `true` if the first value is not equal to the second one taking value type into consideration.